 Setting up your Arduino Board Model and Connection

-select the proper board model.
+select the correct board model.

 The following section shows you how to do it.